ZAR

 Zebra

 Their unique markings and colours are a pleasure to behold and, once again, make for fantastic photographs on a photographic safari!
-If you wish to see Grevy’s Zebra, go to Masai Mara National Reserve, Tsavo National Park, or Lewa Conservancy.
+If you wish to see Grevy’s Zebra, go to Masai Mara National Reserve, Tsavo East and West National Park, or Lewa Conservancy.

 Seeing a rhino in the wild is a once-in-a-lifetime opportunity that you should not miss out on!
 Ol Pejeta Conservancy and Lake Nakuru National Park are where you’ll find them.

-The giraffe, the world’s tallest mammal, must be seen before leaving.
-Another tourist favourite, these lovely ladies are always so calm and composed and are thankfully simple to detect due to their lofty size and hilariously protruding necks.
+The giraffe, the world’s tallest mammal, must be seen on a Kenyan safari.
+Another tourist favourite, these lovely animals are always so calm and composed and are thankfully simple to detect due to their lofty size and hilariously protruding necks.

 Meru National Park is where you’ll find them.